A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 In addition to the limited eligibility, cumbersome exemption process, and the lack of catastrophic plans displayed as an option for people 30+ who might be eligible for an affordability exemption, there are other reasons for low catastrophic plan enrollment, including:

 • In some areas, there are no catastrophic plans available.
-And in some areas, the lowest-cost insurer doesn’t offer catastrophic plans, so even if other insurers do, the Bronze plan from the lowest-cost insurer might be less expensive than another insurer’s catastrophic plan.
+For example, Wyoming has no catastrophic plans available in 2025.25 And in some areas, the lowest-cost insurer doesn't offer catastrophic plans, so even if other insurers do, the Bronze plan from the lowest-cost insurer might be less expensive than another insurer's catastrophic plan.

 • Some applicants are specifically looking for HSA-qualified plans so that they can contribute money to an HSA.
-Catastrophic plans cannot be HSA-qualified high-deductible health plans – despite their high deductibles – because they pay for some non-preventive services before the deductible and because their out-of-pocket maximum is too high.
+Through the end of 2025, catastrophic plans cannot be HSA-qualified high-deductible health plans – despite their high deductibles – because they pay for some non-preventive services before the deductible and because their out-of-pocket maximum is too high.
 So a person who wants to be able to contribute to an HSA cannot enroll in a catastrophic plan.
+But as noted above, this will change in 2026, when a Marketplace catastrophic plan will make a person eligible to contribute to an HSA18

 Where can I buy a catastrophic plan?